Heather finds the “sawtooth” problem as a very interesting issue, which she experienced with utilities she has been working with.

 And that is when an organization starts down the track of asset management.
-There’s usually people who came to get it going, Ross said.
+There are usually people who came to get it going, Ross said.

 And they’re going to get trained, and they get on with the work, and they bring the organization up to certain level of capability and capacity and understanding of asset management.